cbarkinozer/Java/Spring/Spring.md

 	private Long id;
 }
 ```
-@**Column**: Used to specify the details of the column to which a field or property will be mapped.
+**@Column**: Used to specify the details of the column to which a field or property will be mapped.
 ```java
 @Entity
 @Tablename(name="Student")